FUNDING INNOVATIVE PEDIATRIC CANCER RESEARCH

 Janel Flook

-Janel Flook, owner of Running F Quarter Horses, where she raises and trains barrel-racing horses, has been on the board for three years.
-Meeting and working with Amy and Liz side by side on an event for Key for a Cure inspired her to join the board.
+Janel Flook, owner of Running F Quarter Horses, where she raises and trains barrel-racing horses, has been on the board since 2016.
+Meeting and working with Amiee and Liz side by side on an event for Key for a Cure inspired her to join the board.

 “I want to help make a difference and find a cure for pediatric cancer,” she says.
 “My best friend lost her battle with cancer and helping her get through therapy drove me to want to do more for others fighting the battle!”